What is mastering? Why does my project need mastering?

 Can my mixing engineer also master my project?

-Think of it this way: can your family doctor perform a quadruple bypass, or a facelift?
+Yes.
+But think of it this way: can your family doctor perform a quadruple bypass, or a facelift?
 Probably, in a pinch!
 Do you want them to?

 Mastering involves a highly specialized skill set and often requires years of learning and well-honed objectivity to “master”.
 The tools used to master are also extremely specific and usually quite different than those used by a mixing engineer, and the listening environment of a mastering studio must be exactingly accurate and reliable.